tobiasodion/payment-gateway-api/REPORT.md

 - Project setup - Setting up the project with Vite and development dependencies (eslint, prettier, typescript)
 - Implementing the Simulator end-to-end as wireframe
 - Implemented styles with CSS
-- Refactoring implementation to extract reusable components and modularize the app
 - Implementing error handling and validation
 - Dockerize the app

-## Areas of Improvement
+## Next steps & Areas of Improvement
+- Implementing the asynchronous features of the system
+- Refactoring simulator app to extract reusable components and modularize the app
+- Integrating with a database
 - Testing - unit, integration, E2E
-- Queues for resilience
 - Retries on failure
 - Smart rerouting in case of multiple acquirers
+- Queues for resilience

 ## Possible Cloud Technologies & justification